Kansas City Kansas Convention & Visitors Bureau

 Changes Name to Visit Kansas City Kansas

-Kansas City, Kan. – The Kansas City Kansas Convention and Visitors Bureau announced that the organization has changed its name to Visit Kansas City Kansas.
+Kansas City, Kansas – The Kansas City Kansas Convention and Visitors Bureau announced that the organization has changed its name to Visit Kansas City Kansas.
 The organization also launched a new logo and brand, which promotes Kansas City, Kansas as a welcoming, genuine and culturally diverse destination.

 The name change aligns with Visit Kansas City Kansas’s website and social media channels and follows a trend among destination marketing organizations to simplify their names.
 “Streamlining our name creates less confusion for visitors looking for travel information and reinforces our marketing efforts,” said Renee Hadley, board chair of Visit Kansas City Kansas.